Welcome

 Overview

 The Cowichan Breakers Swim team is one of over 60 clubs affiliated with BCSSA (British Columbia Summer Swimming Association) across 60 communities in BC.
 These 60 swim clubs are divided into 8 regions.
-The Cowichan Valley Breakers compete in the Vancouver Island region comprised of the following swim clubs: Powell River Aquatics, Campbell River Salmon Kings, Courtenay Blue Devils, Nanaimo White Rapids, Salt Spring Stingrays, Pender Island Otters, Juan De Fuca Royals, Oak Bay Orcas, Sidney Piranhas, and Gordon Head Gee Gees.
+The Cowichan Valley Breakers compete in the Vancouver Island Region comprised of the following swim clubs: Powell River Aquatics, Campbell River Salmon Kings, Courtenay Blue Devils, Nanaimo White Rapids, Salt Spring Stingrays, Pender Island Otters, Juan De Fuca Royals, Oak Bay Orcas, Sidney Piranhas, and Gordon Head Gee Gees.

 If you would like to read more about the role of BCSSA for summer swim teams please see: bcsummerswimming.com